Maryland Sports Betting

 Eligibility

 Sports betting is something for which each state can establish its own requirements, so rules vary between jurisdictions.
-Maryland seems likely to finalize sports betting with the following eligibility requirements:
+Maryland has the following eligibility requirements:

-Since the rules and regulations are still being pieced together, we don’t know exactly how many sportsbooks will make it to MD yet.
 With a sizable population in relation to its size, Maryland will be a target for all major online bookmakers eager for a piece of the mid-Atlantic.
-Several of these operators are doing business already in neighboring states like Pennsylvania and Virginia.
+Several of these operators are already doing business in neighboring states like Pennsylvania and Virginia.

 FanDuel